NLAFET/StarNEig/docs/_1_installation.md

  - `STARNEIG_ENABLE_FULL_TESTS`: Enables additional tests (`OFF` by default).
  - `STARNEIG_ENABLE_REFERENCE`: : Enables reference MPI implementations (`OFF`
    by default).
+    - A user must initialize and update the included GIT submodules.

  - `STARNEIG_DISABLE_MPI`: Explicitly disables the MPI support even when the system would support it (`OFF` by default).